quantxt/api-docs/README.md

   "files": ["c351283c-330c-418b-8fb7-44cf3c7a09d5"],
   "searchDictionaries": [
         {
-            "vocabPath": "user-example-com/58608b1f-a0ff-45d0-b12a-2fb93af1a9ad.csv.gz",
+            "vocabId": "58608b1f-a0ff-45d0-b12a-2fb93af1a9ad",
-            "vocabValueType": "NONE"
+            "vocabValueType": "NUMBER"
         }
   ]
 }'
 ```

+`vocabId` (required) id of the dictionary

-`title` is optional but it is highly recommended for easier distinction between different tagging jobs.
+`title` (optional) but it is highly recommended for easier distinction between different tagging jobs.

-`vocabValueType` can have one of the following values: `NONE`, `STRING`, `DOUBLE`, `DATETIME`,
+`vocabValueType` (optional) and can be one of the following values: `NUMBER`, `DATETIME`, `REGEX`

 **There is no limit on the number of files and dictionaries that can be processed via `/new` end-point.**